sbohlen/Take-Home-Engineering-Challenge/README.md

 If you plan to run the code and the database both entirely from the proffered container, instead refer to the [How to Run From the Container Image](#How-to-Run-From-the-Container-Image) section.

-**If you prefer _not_ to make use of either of the containers proffered above, you will need to setup and configure your own SQL Server database and ingest the necessary data into it prior to running the solution.**
+**If you prefer _not_ to make use of either of the containers proffered above, you will need to setup and configure your own SQL Server database and ingest the necessary data into it prior to running the solution.
+Note that due to the complexity of these steps, selection of one of the available container-based options is strongly encouraged.**

 To setup the necessary database instead of leveraging the proffered containerized database, perform the following steps: